-N-Telopeptide Cross-links (NTx) Urine Test, Serial Monitor, Random
+N-Telopeptide Cross-links (NTx) Urine Test, Serial Monitor, Random - NOT CURRENTLY AVAILABLE

 The N-Telopeptide Cross-links (NTx) Urine Test, Serial Monitor, Random, measures the concentration of NTx in a urine sample to help monitor bone resorption and formation, screen for metabolic bone disorders, and evaluate the effectiveness of treatment.

 What is the purpose of this test?

 Order this N-Telopeptide Cross-links (NTx) Urine Test, Serial Monitor, Random, measures the concentration of NTx in a urine sample to help monitor bone resorption and formation, screen for metabolic bone disorders, and evaluate the effectiveness of treatment.
 This test also includes a serial monitor report which can assist the healthcare provider in determining whether therapy is effective in reducing bone resorption.

 N-telopeptide (an N-terminal telopeptide of type 1 collagen, a peptide fragment from the amino-terminal end of the protein matrix) helps evaluate bone resorption.
 Physicians typically recommend taking the NTx test as a baseline measurement before starting osteoporosis therapy and again three to six months after treatment.

 Osteoporosis occurs when bones thin and weaken.
 Because bone is an active tissue, it undergoes the process of both formation and resorption.
 Net loss occurs when the resorption rate exceeds the rate of formation.
 A new bone resorption assay detects biochemical markers, which reflect this activity, and identifies/ monitors abnormal bone resorption rates and the effectiveness of nutritional, supplemental, and lifestyle regimes.
 Osteoporosis primarily affects post-menopausal women.